The Leslie Flint Trust

 I soon realised, of course, my new state of being and I was relieved to find that it was so real and so natural.
 Of course, it was, in many ways, different to what one might have anticipated when one thinks back to the early teachings that I'd had, my background and so on.
 But then again, nearer towards the end of my life, I had changed a great deal of my stronger views and I think I was much more open, in many ways, to receive new knowledge.

 But of course, where Spiritualism was concerned, I was very much afraid of it.
 I was afraid that it could undermine the Church and probably even destroy it.
-And I wasn’t sure that it had very much to offer.
-It was good.
+And I wasn’t sure that it had very much to offer, that was good.
 Of course, many of these ideas I’ve now changed, but I still think there are dangers in Spiritualism.

 The same as one who goes into the ministry; he gives up his whole life to it and is trained, and sets his whole self apart from the world and yet, is of the world and serves the world and yet, is on a higher spiritual vibration.